hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_html_ru.rst

 **Explanation and Improvements:**

 1. **Placeholder Code:** The provided HTML instructions describe *how* to generate documentation, not the code to be tested.
-I've created a placeholder `function_example` with basic functionality and a `ValueError` to illustrate the concept of testing exceptions.  **Crucially**, you need to replace this with the actual Python code you want to test.
+I've created a placeholder `function_example` with basic functionality and a `ValueError` to illuStarte the concept of testing exceptions.  **Crucially**, you need to replace this with the actual Python code you want to test.

 2. **Test Function Names:** Test names are clear and descriptive.